audas007/samsungDataSet/README.md

 Then source the code
 source("run_analysis.R")

-And the results would be available in the "result" variable
+After the script is loaded to completion, the result of the tidy data set would be available in the "result" object